NateveLang/Adam/README.md

 VECTOR = "vector"

 # All the keywords that the transpiler uses.
-USE, WAIT, INCLUDE = "using", "wait", "include" IMPORT, FROM, AS, PASS, IN = "import", "from", "as", "pass", "in" IF, ELIF, ELSE = "if", "elif", "else"
+USE, INCLUDE = "using", "include"
+IMPORT, FROM, AS, PASS, IN = "import", "from", "as", "pass", "in" IF, ELIF, ELSE = "if", "elif", "else"
 TRY, EXCEPT, WITH = "try", "except", "with"